mirabor/AIdvocatAR/README.md

     - make ui look cooler
     - connect to sanity to display advo website directly so users can just click on an article to input text
     - add sketchfab download api (https://sketchfab.com/developers/download-api) to access library of .usdz models and populate model picker view
-    - use text to image api to generate uiimages for the .usdz models
+    - use text-to-image api to generate uiimages for the .usdz models
     - add image to text recognition so users can point their camera at specific lines of text without copying/pasting from the site
     - publish to App Store for user access